calogica/dbt-expectations/README.md

   - dbt_expectations.expect_column_values_to_be_increasing:
       sort_column: date_day
       row_condition: "id is not null" # (Optional)
       strictly: true # (Optional for comparison operator.
 Default is 'true', and it uses '>'.
-If set to 'flase' it uses '>='.)
+If set to 'false' it uses '>='.)
+      group_by: [group_id, other_group_id, ...] # (Optional)
 ```

 ### [expect_column_values_to_be_decreasing](macros/schema_tests/column_values_basic/expect_column_values_to_be_decreasing.sql)

 Expect column values to be decreasing.

-If strictly=True, then this expectation is only satisfied if each consecutive value is strictly increasing–equal values are treated as failures.
+If `strictly=True`, then this expectation is only satisfied if each consecutive value is strictly increasing–equal values are treated as failures.

 *Applies to:* Column